AsfandyarKhan72/PhaseField_PINN-MT/README.md

 </p>

 <p align="center">
-  <em>Overview of the inverse PINN framework for inverse parameter estimation in 2D martensitic phase transformations.</em>
+  <em>Overview of the inverse PINN framework for inverse parameter estimation in 2D martensitic phase transformations.
+Figure adapted from the associated paper by Khan and Mamivand, Physica Scripta, 2026.</em>
 </p>

 ---